JesperDramsch/data-science-gui.de/Readme.md

 ---
 ## Description

-Business analytics and data science have become important skills across all industries.
+Machine learning and data science have become important skills across all industries.
 Knowing both how to perform analytics, as well as, sense checking analyses and understanding concepts is key in making decisions today.

 Python has become the lingua franca of data science and is, therefore, the topic of this class.